What is Enhanced Due Diligence?

 Achieve truly enhanced due diligence investigations with Videris

-Given the fines extended to organisations that fail to meet regulatory standards, investing in solutions that improve enhanced due diligence procedures is essential.
+Given the implications for failure to meet regulatory standards, investing in solutions that improve enhanced due diligence procedures is essential.
 At Blackdot, we developed Videris, a powerful system for extracting intelligence from open source data, to help organisations rise to the challenge of implementing effective EDD.

 Videris places open source intelligence at the fingertips of EDD teams, effectively multiplying their resources and providing them with:

-• The means to search data across all 3 layers of the internet — the surface, deep and dark web — without additional manual effort.
+• The means to search data across the whole of the internet without additional manual effort.

-• Powerful visualisation from Videris Charts that allows investigators to quickly make sense of social and corporate networks.
+• Powerful visualisation from Videris Charts that allows investigators to make sense of social and corporate networks quickly.

 • Specialised risk searches to provide deep insights into risk factors relevant to EDD.

-Videris enhances the EDD process, delivering reliable, secure and consistent results that elevate EDD processes above the industry benchmark.
+Videris enhances the EDD process, delivering reliable, secure and consistent results that elevate EDD processes.
 Book a demo to explore how Videris can enhance your business’s EDD processes.